 The world music scene has long enjoyed their music especially around African and Arabic tradition.
 This has influenced the instrument choices and unique sound of the new album Áššu (Embers).

-Album has entered the World Music Charts 2019:
+Debut album has entered the World Music Charts 2019:

 World Music Chart Europe: June #18

 Transglobal World Music Chart: June #24